McNairy County License Hearing Guide

 Related Guides

-McNairy DUI License Suspension & ALR Hearing: What You Need to Know NOW
+McNairy County DUI License Suspension & ALR Hearing

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-Where to Request: You must request the hearing through the Tennessee Department of Safety and Homeland Security (TDOSHS).
+To request an ALR hearing, you must contact the Tennessee Department of Safety and Homeland Security (TDOSHS).

 Automatic License Suspension

-Even if you request an ALR hearing, an automatic license suspension may still be triggered based on the circumstances of your arrest.
+Even if you request an ALR hearing, your license may still be subject to automatic suspension under certain circumstances.

 If You Took the Breath/Blood Test and Failed

-If you submitted to a breath or blood test and your Blood Alcohol Content (BAC) was 0.08 or higher, your license will be suspended.
-The suspension period for a first offense in Tennessee is typically ****.
+If you submitted to a breath or blood test and your Blood Alcohol Content (BAC) was 0.08% or higher, your license will be suspended according to Tennessee law.
+The exact duration of the suspension depends on various factors, including whether this is your first DUI offense.
+The TDOSHS will notify you of the specific suspension period.

-The arresting officer likely issued you a temporary driving permit.
-This permit is usually valid until your ALR hearing date or until the date your suspension officially begins, whichever comes first.
-Pay close attention to the expiration date on the temporary permit.
+After your arrest, you may have received a temporary driving permit.
+This permit is typically valid until your ALR hearing or until the suspension period begins.

 If You Refused Testing